nikhazmi/Covid19_Malaysia_MOH/README.md

     2. This is where we do data inspection.
 Data inspection will be checking the data using head(), tail(), info() and describe()

     3. Data cleaning
-        After we identify the suspect that cause the dataset is not complete, we then proceed with data cleaning.\n Checking the graph we found out that ther is some gap.
+        After we identify the suspect that cause the dataset is not complete, we then proceed with data cleaning.
+        Checking the graph we found out that ther is some gap.

         3.1 Replacing all the Not A Number (NAN) to numeric using interpolation approach.